pierrelavalette/tuto-ovrsea/README.md

 $ yarn
 ```

-### Local Development
+### Local Development and reading

 ```
 $ yarn start
 ```

-This command starts a local development server and opens up a browser window.
+This command starts a local development server on port 3456 and opens up a browser window on the tuto page.
+The page is accessible with the url `http://localhost:3456/`
+You can use this page to read and follo wthe tuto locally, or to add changes to its content.
 Most changes are reflected live without having to restart the server.

 ### Build